History of Hamas: 2025

 In January 2025, Hamas confirmed that its senior military chief, Mohammed Deif, was killed by Israel 's military in July last year.

-In March 2025, Ismail Barhoum, a member of Hamas’s political bureau was killed in an Israeli attack on Nasser Hospital in Khan Younis.
+In March 2025, Ismail Barhoum, a member of Hamas's political bureau was killed in an Israeli attack on Nasser Hospital in Khan Younis.

 In April 2025, Yahya Fathi Abd al-Qader Abu Shaar, the head of Hamas' weapons smuggling network, was killed by Israeli army.

 On 13 May 2025, Mohammed Sinwar, Hamas leader in Gaza and the brother of Yahya Sinwar, was killed by Israeli airstrike in the southern Gaza Strip.
 Muhammed Shabana, commander of the Rafah Brigade, was also killed in the same strike.

 On 30 August 2025, Abu Obaida, the spokesman for Hamas's armed wing, was killed in an Israeli aerial attack in Gaza City.

+On 13 December 2025, Israel's assassination killed senior commander Ra'ad Sa'ad (Raed Saed), who was described as the second-in-command of the Hamas's armed wing.

+2026

+On 15 May 2026, Izz al-Din al-Haddad, the head of Hamas’s armed wing in Gaza, was killed by an Israeli attack.
+On 26 May, his successor Mohammed Odeh was killed in an Israeli strike, less than two weeks after killing of al-Haddad.

+On 10 September 2026, Israel assassinated Mohammed Abdel Salam al-Yazouri (aka Abu Al-Haitham), the commander of Gaza's Khan Younis Brigade in the Qassam Brigades.

 Allegations of Israeli support for Hamas

 On 24 Jan.
-2009, Andrew Higgins wrote in the Wall Street Journal that Israel had "Helped to Spawn Hamas".
+2009, Andrew Higgins wrote in The Wall Street Journal that Israel had "Helped to Spawn Hamas".
 He quoted Professor Avner Cohen, a former Israeli religious affairs official and a Tunisian-born Jew who worked for more than two decades for the Israeli government's religious affairs department in Gaza, as saying "Hamas, to my great regret, is Israel's creation" and that Israel had "encouraged them as a counterweight to ...
 Palestine Liberation Organization and its dominant faction, Yasser Arafat's Fatah."

 On 8 October 2023, Tal Schneider said in an op-ed article in The Times of Israel that Netanyahu's policy for years had been to prevent the establishment of a Palestinian state by treating Hamas as a partner at the expense of Mahmoud Abbas, the Palestinian Authority and its West Bank government, resulting in "wounds that would take Israel years to heal from".
 For years, she wrote, Netanyahu divided power between the Gaza Strip and the West Bank, bringing Abbas to his knees while propping up Hamas.
 One method she described was collaborating with Hamas to increase the number of Israeli work permits granted to Gazan laborers, from approximately 2,000-3,000 work permits in 2021 to 20,000 after Netanyahu's return to power in 2023.
 She also wrote that "While Netanyahu does not make these kind of statements publicly or officially, his words are in line with the policy that he implemented."